openaddresses/openaddresses/CONTRIBUTING.md

 `layers`              | Yes | An object containing the data layers for a given source.
 Valid layers are `addressess`, `parcels` and `buildings`.
 `layers.{layer}`      | Yes | An array of layer objects for a given layer type `{layer}.name`        | Yes | The name of the data provider (AlphaNumeric + Underscores).
 If unknown, just use the geographic entity, i.e. `town`, `city`, `county`
 `{layer}.data`        | Yes | A URL referencing the dataset.
 This should point to the raw data and not a web portal.
-If there isn't a good URL for the source, members of the OpenAddresses GitHub organization can upload files to https://results.openaddresses.io/upload-cache which provides a cached URL.
+If there isn't a good URL for the source, you can upload files to [https://batch.openaddresses.io/upload](https://batch.openaddresses.io/upload) which provides a cached URL.
 `{layer}.protocol`    | Yes | A string containing the protocol (One of: `http`, `ftp`, `ESRI`) `{layer}.conform`     |     | Optional Object used to find address information in a source.
 [See below for more details](#conform-object).
 `{layer}.compression` |     | Optional string containing the compression type (usually `zip`).
 Omit if source is not compressed.